Jomy10/snippets/README.md

 - [Rust](https://github.com/jomy10/snippets-rs)

 ## Contributing
 If you have improvements for the file format, feel free to open an issue.
-If you have made a parser, feel free to open a pull request.
+If you have made a parser, feel free to open a pull request, adding your parser to the list.

 ## License
 The file format is licensed under the [MIT License]((LICENSE).